IBM/cp4ba-labs/24.0.0/Bring-Up/Bring-Up-Lab-2/Exercise-1-Prepare.md

 10. To access your OpenShift cluster through a Browser, **open Firefox** first (shortcut on the desktop).In Firefox, open bookmark **OpenShift Web Console**

+    Note:
-    Note: In case you get the Warning: Potential Security Risk Ahead, click Advanced… and then click Accept the Risk and Continue.
+    - In case you get the Warning: Potential Security Risk Ahead, click Advanced… and then click Accept the Risk and Continue.
 This is needed two times to finally get to the OCP log-in screen.
+    - In case of other problems accessing OCP web console or logging in, please refer to the [Troubleshooting](Appendinx-A-Troubleshooting.md) section.

 11. Log in with **ocpadmin / passw0rd** (where the third-last character is a zero).

 12. Once logged in, verify that the OpenShift Web Console opens and that you have Administrator access.